Marc Trestman: Return to the NFL

 The Bears struggled during Trestman's second season as head coach, earning a 5–11 record at season's end.
-The season included blowout losses to New England and Green Bay midseason, as well as a five-game losing streak to end the season.
+The season included blowout losses to New England and Green Bay (23-51 and 14-55, respectively) midseason, as well as a five-game losing streak to end the season.
 Despite this, Trestman spoke with confidence that he would be back as the Bears' head coach next season following a 13–9 loss to the Minnesota Vikings.
 Trestman and general manager Phil Emery were fired at the end of the season.
 Trestman issued a final statement before leaving: "I want to thank Virginia, George and the McCaskey family, Phil Emery and Ted Phillips for giving me the opportunity to be the head coach of the Chicago Bears.
 I also want to thank all the coaches and players who gave us everything we asked over the past two years.
 I have tremendous respect for this organization.
 Chicago is a special city with great fans.
 I appreciate the warm support my family and I received."

 Trestman was appointed as the offensive coordinator for the Baltimore Ravens on January 20, 2015.
 He was fired on October 10, 2016, a day after a 16–10 loss to the Washington Redskins and replaced by Marty Mornhinweg.